ZixiQu/Trader/README.md

 ### Application Features

-The trading system provides the following capabilities for end users:
+The trading system provides the following capabilities for users:

 - Create an account and authenticate (signup, signin, signout)
 - Manage cash balance through **deposit**